Joni Mitchell: 1994–1999: Turbulent Indigo, Taming the Tiger, and divorce

 To wider audiences, the real return to form for Mitchell came with 1994's Grammy-winning Turbulent Indigo.
 The recording of the album coincided with the end of Mitchell's marriage to musician Larry Klein after 12 years; Klein was also co-producer of the album.

 Indigo was seen as Mitchell's most accessible set of songs in years.
 Songs such as "Sex Kills", "Sunny Sunday", "Borderline" and "The Magdalene Laundries" mixed social commentary and guitar-focused melodies for "a startling comeback".
 The album won two Grammy awards, including Best Pop Album, and it coincided with a much-publicized resurgence in interest in Mitchell's work by a younger generation of singer-songwriters.

-In 1996, Mitchell agreed to release a greatest Hits collection, despite initial concerns that such a release would damage sales of her catalog.
+In 1996, Mitchell agreed to release a greatest Hits collection, despite initial concerns that such a release would damage sales of her catalogue.
 Reprise also agreed to release a second album, called Misses, that would include some of the lesser-known songs from her career.
-Hits charted at No. 161 in the US, but made No. 6 in the UK.
+Hits charted at No. 161 in the US, and achieved gold certification in the UK and Australia.
 Mitchell also included on Hits, for the first time on an album, her first recording, a version of "Urge for Going" which preceded Song to a Seagull but was previously released only as a B-side.

 Two years later, Mitchell released her final set of "original" new work before nearly a decade of other pursuits, 1998's Taming the Tiger.
 She promoted Tiger with a return to regular concert appearances, including a co-headlining tour with Bob Dylan and Van Morrison.